sandy-bultena/Scheduling_and_allocation/PDF_source_files/HowTo.md

 Both ```Scheduler``` and ```AlocationManager``` have tabs that allow the user to create new teachers, labs, and streams.
 > In the teachers tab, there is a column RT, which is short for 'release time'.
 It is important to enter release time for a teacher to avoid scheduling errors such as 'too few days'.

-### Creating Courses, Sections, Blocks
+### Creating Courses, Sections, Class Times
 Look for the ```Courses``` tab.
-In the ```AllocationManager``` it is located in a sub tab for each semester.

 On the left pane, there will be a tree like structure that displays all of the courses, the sections that belong to a course, blocks in sections.
-In addition, andy teacher or lab or stream that is assigned to a section or block will also be indicated.
+In addition, any teacher or lab or stream that is assigned to a section or block will also be indicated.

 Teachers, Labs and Streams that have already been defined are shown in the right three panes.

 #### New Course
 To create a new course, press the ```New Course``` button.
 1. A new course will be created that has an empty course number
 2. You must set a valid course number (a number that is not already been used).
-You cannot close the dialog box until a valid course number has been defined.
-3. To remove this course, press the ```Delete``` button
-4. From this dialog box, the user can create sections, blocks, etc, and assign teachers, labs and streams to individual courses, sections and blocks
+3. From this dialog box, the user can create sections, class times, etc, and assign teachers, labs and streams to all sections/class times for this course

->NOTE: The sections and blocks and assigned teachers,labs, etc will be assigned as the user is entering the information into the various dialog boxes.
-The user should be able to view the changes to the information on the left panel as the changes are being made.
+.

 ## _Modifying Existing Information_
 ### Teachers, Labs, Streams